 The Office of the Registrar reviews preferred names at the time they are submitted.
 If you are aware of a preferred name that may violate UB policy and may have been overlooked, you may contact the Office of the Registrar at (716) 645-5698 or at UBReg@buffalo.edu.

 Students' legal names will continue to appear in areas including bills, transcripts, financial aid forms, diplomas, medical records, and other areas where a legal name is required by law.
 Preferred names will only appear in areas where a legal name is not required, including UB Learns, class rosters, HUB, and the front of the UB ID card.

 Yes.
 If you are aware that a student uses a preferred name, you are required to address the student by that name.
 It is a professional expectation that UB employees will address students in a manner that is welcoming to them.
 Using a student's preferred name signals respect and welcomeness.

 Currently, SUNY and UB HR systems do not have the capability of incorporating employee preferred names.
-If you require the use of a preferred name as a transgender accommodation, you can contact EDI for assistance with using a preferred name in UB directories and changing your UBIT name.
+If you require assistance with changing your UBIT name, you can contact EDI for assistance.

 Any UB student can enter a preferred name into HUB.
 This will impact class rosters, UB Learns, and HUB student services.
 Legal names must still appear in some places, including bills, financial aid records, transcripts and medical records.